-A qualified electrician should check generators, including those, which have been brought to the venue by other persons such as caterers.
+All electrical installations must be inspected by a Registered Electrician or Chartered Electrical Engineer.
+A registered electrician should check generators, including those, which have been brought to the venue by other persons such as caterers.
 Where necessary, they should be properly earthed and located away from public areas or surrounded with appropriate barriers.
-Ideally diesel generators should be used at events.
+Only diesel generators should be used at events.
+Further information is available by contacting the Building Control Division of the relevant Local Authority for the area in which your event is taking place.
+For events taking place in the Dublin City Council area The Building Control Division of Dublin City Council can be contacted at buildingcontrol@dublincity.ie.

-Fire prevention equipment
+5.2.5 Fire prevention equipment

 An adequate number of the appropriate types of fire extinguishers and if required other types of fire suppression equipment should be provided in key positions, such as close to catering areas, power sources and fireworks firing zones.
-Fire extinguishers should conform to the requirements of IS 290 and IS 291 or other standard approved by the Fire Officer, fire blankets should conform to BS6575: 1985.
+Fire extinguishers should conform to the requirements of IS EN3 and IS 291 or other standard approved by the Fire Officer, fire blankets should conform to BS EN 1869:1997 or BS7944 1999 as applicable.